 From: Jared Muckfixer – Corporate Development

-The following memo outlines my assessment and recommendations concerning our purchase of Acme Bank, a $5 billion institution located in Metropolis, USA.
+The following memo outlines my assessment and recommendations concerning our bank acquisition of Acme Bank, a $5 billion institution located in Metropolis, USA.
 Acme has doubled its size in the past five years with acquisitions of smaller community banks.
 From what I have learned about bank performance ratios, earnings are solid at a 1.27% return on assets or “ROA.”

 In order to assess this corporate investment, I reviewed Acme according to four principles outlined in Mr. Bezos’ “Day 1 defense kit” that forces our company to maintain the energy and rigor of a startup.